Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

 This is a great gift for the person who has everything.
 I love these magical color changing cones.
 They are fun and quirky, and have the wow factor.
 Burning them is like creating your own personal fireworks display in your fireplace.
 The pinecones are a natural forest product that have been coated in a thin layer of copper sulfate.
 You may remember from your high school chemistry lessons that copper sulfate reacts with heat to give a blue-green flame.
 So as the coating burns, the stove fire changes in color from orange to blue and green.
 They have been described as like having the Northern Lights giving you a personal display in your stove.

 The nice thing about this present is that it’s environmentally friendly, and socially helpful.
-They are a by-product of a community enterprise where the pinecones are gathered to be made into Christmas decorations.
 The cones used for color-magic are the ones that have fallen onto the forest floor and become slightly damaged.
 The perfect ones are sold as Christmas decorations.
 The process of coating them with the color changing solution is labor intensive and so these workshop factories are a valuable source of employment in rural areas.

 If you’re short of money this year, you could make a gift of your time instead.
 You could give an IOU offering to chop wood, or to empty the ash tray.
 A time credit note may be more appreciated than a physical gift, especially if the recipient is elderly or disabled.
 It’ll provide a free regular work-out for you too, without needing to go to the gym.